Clonac Tablet is a brand of medicine containing the active ingredients diclofenac sodium (anti-inflammatory medicines (NSAIDs)).

 Tell your doctor if you are allergic to any other medicines, foods, dyes or preservatives.
 Your doctor will want to know if you are prone to allergies, especially if you get skin reaction with redness, itching or rash.

 Tell your doctor if you are pregnant or plan to become pregnant.
 There is not enough information to recommend the use of CLONAC during the first 6 months of pregnancy and it must not be used during the last 3 months.
 This medicine may also reduce fertility and affect your chances of becoming pregnant.
 Your doctor can discuss with you the risks and benefits involved.

 Tell your doctor if you are breastfeeding or wish to breastfeed.
-Like most NSAID medicines, CLONAC is not recommended for use during pregnancy or breast-feeding.
-Your doctor will discuss with you the benefits and risks of taking it.
+Like most NSAID medicines, CLONAC is not recommended for use during breast-feeding because CLONAC passes into breast milk and may affect your baby.

 Tell your doctor if you are lactose intolerant.
 CLONAC tablets contain lactose.